-Students will receive notice of a policy change 30 days prior to date of implementation via email and AIAM student mailboxes.
+Students will receive notice of a policy change 30 days prior to date of implementation via email.
 The school will not implement changes to policies for student progression, or requirements for completion of the program, regarding students enrolled in the program at the time the changes are adopted.
 All other policies may be changed at any time.